sfrank/sb-gmp/README.md

 This contrib enables the use of bignum computation routines from the GMP library for SBCL internal bignum calculations.

-So far only a few functions are transparently replace for SBCL, namely:
+Some functions can be transparently replaced within SBCL, namely:

  - sb-bignum:multiply-bignum
  - sb-bignum:bignum-truncate